© Crown copyright 2021

 HMRC’s work has been at the centre of the government’s response to COVID-19.
-Whether that’s by administering the new support schemes, changing our operational approach or through more than 80 other policy changes.
+Whether that’s by administering the support schemes, changing our operational approach or through more than 80 other temporary policy changes.

-Through the Coronavirus Job Retention Scheme (CJRS) and the Self-Employment Income Support Scheme (SEISS), we have supported millions of people.
+Through the Coronavirus Job Retention Scheme and the Self-Employment Income Support Scheme, we have supported millions of people.
 We have a dedicated GOV.UK page with more statistics on the Coronavirus Job Retention Scheme, the Self-Employment Income Support Scheme, Eat Out to Help Out and the VAT payments deferral scheme.

-While doing this, we must also protect the schemes against abuse from organised criminal attacks, inflated claims and other non-compliance.
+While doing this, we needed to protect the schemes against abuse from organised criminal attacks, inflated claims and other non-compliance.
 We designed these schemes in a way that reduced the likelihood of mistakes happening, and removed opportunities for fraud.
 Our data and risking experts checked claims for signs of criminal activity and blocked the suspicious claims.
 This saw us block nearly 49,000 claims before they could be paid out.

-Where honest mistakes happen, we’re helping customers put it right, but are taking tougher action on deliberate fraudulent behaviour.
+Where honest mistakes happen, we’ve helped customers put it right, but are taking tougher action on deliberate fraudulent behaviour.
 Our analysts are using multiple data sources to quickly identify discrepancies.
 We are seeing clear patterns that make fraud easier to spot.

-In the Budget, the government announced it was investing £100 million to expand the scope of our compliance work.
+In March 2021, the government announced it was investing £100 million to expand the scope of our compliance work.

-The Taxpayer Protection Taskforce will see us commit around 1,200 people to recovering money paid out to incorrect and fraudulent claims.
-We have will open more than 30,000 one-to-one enquiries into COVID support scheme claims so far and have another 5,000 in the pipeline.
-The £100 million investment will see us double the number of inquiries to at least 30,000.
+The Taxpayer Protection Taskforce will see us commit more than 1,200 people to recovering money paid out to incorrect and fraudulent claims.
+We have will open more than 30,000 one-to-one enquiries into COVID support scheme claims and we expect the taskforce to recover £1 billion over the next 2 years.

 We continue to encourage businesses and individuals to come forward and self-correct if they have made a mistake in their claim.
 Where people have made an honest mistake, we want to help people correct them.